A carotid artery duplex scan is an imaging test to look at how blood flows through the carotid arteries in your neck.

 Computed tomography is an imaging test that uses X-rays and a computer to make detailed images of the body.
 A CT scan shows details of the bones, muscles, fat, and organs.
 CT scans are more detailed than standard X-rays.

 A craniotomy is the surgical removal of part of the bone from the skull to expose the brain for surgery.
-The surgeon uses special tools to remove the section of bone (the bone flap).
-After the brain surgery, the surgeon replaces the bone flap.
+Read on to learn what to expect before, during, and after this procedure.

 Deep brain stimulation (DBS) is a type of therapy that uses electrical stimulation to treat neurological conditions such as Parkinson disease (PD), tremors, and dystonia.
 It can ease symptoms and decrease the amount of medicines you need, and improve your quality of life.